 Grand Canyon National Park continues to be one of the most popular Vegas day trips offered.
 For most people, visiting the park is a once-in-a-lifetime experience.
 You will see scenery that is beautiful and unique, and you can do so while traveling by luxury bus.

 Whether you opt to see Grand Canyon National Park by bus, VIP van, or with a walking tour guide, you won’t forget the tour experience.
 Our South Rim Grand Canyon National Park tour features a large number of sites, both of geological and historical significance.
 Therefore, you will want to include it on your bucket list of things to do and see.

 Why Most Trips Feature Tours of Grand Canyon National Park At The South Rim

 Most tours from Las Vegas will take you to the South Rim.
 That is because this is the area of the national park and it is most well known.
-It is possible to visit other more remote parts of the Grand Canyon, such as the North Rim.
+It is possible to visit other more remote parts of the Grand Canyon, such as the West Rim.
 However, a journey to the South Rim guarantees you will see plenty of natural beauty and history.
 The South Rim is home to two visitor centers as well as Grand Canyon Village, a national historic landmark.